blockchyp/developer-docs/docs/sdk-guide/index.rst

 and order a BlockChyp Developer Kit.
 The kit will include a real life payment terminal and a selection of test cards.
 Don't forget to give us your T-Shirt size.

-.. warning::   For the time being access to BlockChyp is by invitation only.
+.. note::  For the time being access to BlockChyp is by invitation only.
 Contact us for an invite code.

 Blockchain Stuff
 ----------------